tgparis/ansible_strongswan-swanctl/README.md

 # ansible_ipsec
-Ansible that creates and IPSec configuration in the swanctl format
+Ansible that creates an IPSec configuration in the Swanctl config format.

 ## Instructions
-Update inventory/hosts.
+Add host.
-Run sudo ansible-playbook -i inventory/hosts main.yml
+Run sudo ansible-playbook -i hosts main.yml

 The swanctl formatted configuration file will be located in /etc/swanctl/conf.d/{{ parent_conn_name }}